61 Army personnel awarded gallantry, distinguished service medals in J&K

-UDHAMPUR: Commissioned into the army over a year before running into live action with infiltrating terrorists along the Line of Control (LoC) in Jammu and Kashmir, Captain Rahul Sharma”s heroics have won him the prestigious Sena Medal.
+UDHAMPUR, Feb 27: Commissioned into the Army over a year before running into live action with infiltrating terrorists along the Line of Control (LoC) in Jammu and Kashmir, Captain Rahul Sharma’s heroics have won him the prestigious Sena Medal.

 He said it was a proud moment for his parents who along with his sister had joined the officer to share his joy on the occasion.